 Processing Time for a Passport Renewal

-If you applied for regular processing, you may have to wait 6 weeks or longer to get your passport.
-For expedited processing, you should allow 3 weeks.
+If you applied for regular processing, you may have to wait 6-8 weeks or longer to get your passport.
+For expedited processing under normal travel circumstances, you should allow 3 weeks.
 If you need your passport sooner than that, you have two options.
-The first is to make an appointment at one of the country’s 24 regional passport agencies.
+The first is to make an appointment at one of the country’s regional passport agencies.
 The second is to use a private passport expediting company like RushMyPassport to expedite your application, no appointment or additional travel needed.
 We personally deliver your paperwork to the Department of State, for processing in as little as 24 hours!

 Apply for your passport renewal today!